SalmaBouktib2/job-matcher/README.md

 3.  **Frontend:**
     *   The frontend is a simple static website that can be opened directly in a browser or hosted on a web server.
 It interacts with the deployed Cloud Function.

+4.  **CI/CD:**
+    *   The `cloudbuild.yaml` file contains the configuration for continuous integration and deployment using Google Cloud Build.
+You can set up a trigger in your Google Cloud project to automatically build and deploy the application when changes are pushed to your repository.

 ## Usage